Overview and Description of Daffodils

 - After the chilling period, move the container to a sunny, but cool (55-65 F.) spot and continue watering.

-- When leaves emerge, the container can be move into indirect sun, but still keep it cool.
-Warm temperature will diminish flowering.
+- When leaves emerge, the container can be moved into indirect sun, but still keep it cool.
+Warm temperatures will diminish flowering.

 - Continue watering whenever the soil feels dry.

 - You can leave your daffodil bulbs in the pot after flowering.
 Move the container to a shady spot and continue watering it once or twice a week.